Data Import lets you import records from a CSV/Excel file.

-Data Import (formerly known as the Data Import Tool) is a great way to upload (or edit) bulk data, specially master data, into the system.
+Data Import (formerly known as the Data Import Tool) is a great way to upload (or edit) bulk data (especially master data) into the system.

-rows of data.
-Each entity in ERPNext can have multiple child tables associated
+Each form in ERPNext can have multiple child tables associated with it.

-- Select Doctype for which template should be downloaded.
+- Select document type for which template should be downloaded (if navigating from Settings).